 The Sole S77 treadmill has been beefed up where it counts and still comes in on sale for less than $2000.
-It is nearly identical to the F85 folding model, sharing its many great features and making it one of the most popular models.
+It is nearly identical to the F85 folding model, sharing its many great features and making it one of the most popular models the company sells.

-Improvements in the new model include a 4.0 hp motor (the older version was 3.5 hp), a new enhanced display, Bluetooth tracking technology and an improved warranty that reflects the company's confidence in their products.
+Improvements in the new model include a 4.0 CHP motor (the older version was 3.5 HP), a new enhanced display, Bluetooth tracking technology and an improved warranty that reflects the company's confidence in their products.

 Some of the best features on the Sole S77 treadmill are:

 The Sole S77 treadmill is popular with users who have the space for a top quality home machine.
 With the generous dimensions and 22" running deck, this is a solid leader that seems to keep all but the most hardcore users happy.
 The rare complaint is that for this price, users would like to have more programs for variation.

 You do have everything you need for both fitness and weight loss, however, on the new enhanced 10.1" TFT LCD screen, with speed, distance, incline, time, pulse, pace and calories burned.